Blake-Madden/digital-marian-gallery/index.md

 Every star helps keep the lights on in the Data Lab and the espresso warm in the Café Wing.

-© 2025 Digital Marian Gallery · All images born of code and care.
+© {{ site.time | date: "%Y" }} Digital Marian Gallery · All images born of code and care.